Necrotizing Enterocolitis in the Newborn

 cause the baby's body to respond with an inflammatory response.
 This can harm the

 tissues and cause them to die.
-When this happens, a hole forms in the intestine.
-This
+When this happens, a hole may form in the intestine.

 can cause a severe infection in your baby’s belly (abdomen).